krishaamer/green-filter-research/research/literature/design.md

 -   @ceschinEvolutionDesignSustainability2016 shows how design for
     sustainability has expanded from a product focus to systems-thinking focus placing the product inside a societal context of use.
+-   @CargoBikeFREITAG, Recycled clothing maker FREITAG offers sustainability-focused services such ass cargo bikes so you can transport your purchases and a network for *shopping without payment* = swapping your items with other members, as well as repairs of their products.

 #### Design Systems {#design-systems}